-For frequent travellers who find hotels increasingly soulless – or just miss being able to cook dinner – there is another option: the serviced apartment.
+For frequent travellers to the capital who find hotels increasingly soulless – or just miss being able to cook dinner – there is another option: staying in a serviced apartment in London.

 Rather than having to inhabit just one room and go out for meals, the appeal of serviced apartments is often the extra space – such as a separate living room and kitchen – plus the security of a reception, a daily maid service, a central location and being able to stay there for the night, a week, or months and even years at a time.

-Judging by the apartment I stayed in, one of Cheval Residences serviced apartments in London, which was just behind Gloucester Road tube station, an added benefit was that the place – known as Cheval Residences Gloucester Park – was immaculate.
+Judging by the five-star Cheval Residences serviced apartments in London, I stayed in, which was just behind Gloucester Road tube station, an added benefit was that the place – known as Cheval Residences Gloucester Park – was immaculate.
 It was like being given my very own luxury flat in which I could totally make myself at home, forgetting that my own rather shabby flat was just a few miles away.

 I stayed in a two-bedroom, two-bathroom flat, which also had an spankingly clean kitchen and a vast living room with a polished oak dining table, comfy sofas and its own balcony with a vertigo-inspiring view.

 Each room had a vast television, the bathrooms had soap, shampoo and conditioner, not forgetting slippers and fluffy robes, and the kitchen not only had a fruit basket and hamper with goodies such as fudge, cereal and Nespresso coffee pods, but the fridge had the all the essentials: eggs, orange juice, butter and milk (and there was a loaf of bread in the bread bin).

 Cheval, which recently launched a new development in Tower Bridge to add to its other residences in Knightsbridge, Kensington, Sloane Square and the City, says that London is lagging behind other cities when it comes to serviced apartments, with just 1.6 units for every 1,000 business travellers compared with 5.3 in Asia and 5.7 in the US.